 Ever have a problem getting started, or “in the mood” for writing?
 Here’s a suggestion: go on an idea search.
 Like look around at everything around you and do a little exercise.
 Ask yourself if you could write a song about every item you see.
 Some things would be silly, others would be ridiculous, but that’s the point.
-If you write even a silly song for practice, you might be surprised at what it turns out to be.
+If you write even a silly song for practice, you might be surprised at how it turns out.

 “Well, I asked Jenny to the prom and her mom knew how to sew , So she made a matching tux and gown from Duck Blind Mossy Oak”